Download Concours Registration Form by Clicking Here

 This article is intended to answer those who seek to learn the differences between the People's Choice Competition and the Concours d’Elegance Competition.

 The Concept of a Judged Concours d’Elegance Competition is to select winners against a scale of excellence relating to how the cars would have been when they were new.
 There is a minimum point requirement for a First Place, a Second, and a Third Place.
 For example it is possible for there to be only a Third Place Winner in a Class of say 4 to 6 cars, with no Second and no First Place winners.
 This type of result reflects the fact that cars are not only in competition with each other, but also are measured against an established level of excellence and a minimum number of points required for 1st, 2nd or 3rd place.
 The intent is to ensure That Class Winners represent an acceptable level of excellence and a standard for excellence.
 It has been stated that we judge the cars, not the owners, and that we judge the car not the style of car.
 While a drophead may be more appealing to a certain judge, or perhaps one color over another he/she must remain objective and judge each car on its own merits against a standard measure.
 The Judge may take into consideration the difficulty of restoration when faced in a choice between two very good cars.
-Which motorcar is harder to restore in terms of parts availability could be considered in a mult-marque show.
+Which motorcar is harder to restore in terms of parts availability could be considered in a multi-marque show.

 The measure is the total car.
 This includes:

 Originality: Is the car as it would have been when new?
 A modern radio, AC can cause points to be lost.
 If components have been chromed that would not have been, then points can be lost for over restoration.
 If incorrect hose clamps, bolts, spark plug wire, or other components are present, or if components display rust or a loss of plating, then points can be lost.
 This type of evaluation is more selective in a competition of single marque cars where the judges know what is and is not original.
 In a multi-marque show, if the judges are uncertain they should not take away points.
 The burden of proof of originality always lies with the car owner.
 So if you have a component that is "unique" but original, then be prepared to prove it was installed by the factory or the dealer before the time of delivery.
-Improper radios, and hose clamps are a common in this area.
+Improper radios, and hose clamps are a common point reduction in this area.

 Paint: Are there cracks in the finish, bad blends, over-spray, orange-peel?
 Was the type of paint used in the era of the car?
 For example if the paint is metallic flake and the car was produced in lacquer points could be lost.
 Is the finish clean?
 Judges will deduct for paint chips, but usually not for paint chips that have been touched-up.